A message from our Managing Director (Updated January 2021)

 QCS International is attempting to provide all our clients with a service as near as normal during the current situation.
 We are introducing measures to minimise risk and to find alternate ways of working so that you can maintain your management systems, health and safety arrangements and audits.

 Given current government advice most of our work supporting clients will be delivered remotely.
 Your consultant will be in touch to make the necessary arrangements to ensure communication channels work and that we can provide you with the assistance you need.
 Whilst this may limit some of the things we can do for you we will endeavour to be flexible and responsive to your needs.

-Scotland is not in full lockdown and it is permissible for us to complete site visits where these are essential to project delivery.
 If you need us to visit your site, we will ensure we meet all current guidance on social distancing and face coverings.
 Site visits in other parts of the UK are also possible – dependent upon local circumstance.